CYAN-ROSE/society-docs/README.md

-# Society of the Cyan Rose
+# Society of the Cyan Rose Docs

 This is the internal documentation for the politically progressive content creation group *Society of the Cyan Rose*.